 You can respond to visitors by typing your message in the conversation window and hitting Enter on your keyboard.
 If you would like to send a file or a picture during a conversation, click on the paper clip icon or drag and drop the image inside the chat's conversation window.
 Your customers can do that from their end too!

-Below, you can see the Tidio chat widget in three forms of appearance - chat icon, get started mode, and an active chat.
+Below, you can see the Tidio chat widget in four forms of appearance - chat icon, chatbot message, get started mode, and an active chat.

 Add new operators

 The free, basic version of the Tidio account allows you to have three operator seats.
-If you wish to add more operators or use our premium features, consider upgrading to the Starter, Team, or Scale plan.
-To add a new operator, please go to the Settings > General Operators section and click on the blue Add an Operator button:
+If you wish to add more operators or use our premium features, consider upgrading to the Starter, Communicator, or Tidio+ plans.
+To add a new operator, please go to Settings > Team > Operators section and click on the blue Add an Operator button:

 Once clicked, a pop-up window will open, and you will be asked to enter your new Operator's data.
 After entering all the information, a temporary password will be generated and sent to the new Operator's email address.
 Then, click on the Add button to complete the process.